Maritime Junior Hockey League: History

 The current MHL has twelve teams, six in each division.
 The league has hosted the Royal Bank Cup and Centennial Cup seven times, winning twice.
 MHL teams have also won seven Fred Page Cups as the Junior "A" Eastern Canadian champions to earn the right to compete for the Royal Bank Cup.

+In September 2024, female goaltender Rhyah Stewart signed with the West Kent Steamers.

+In 2025, the franchise formerly known as the Fredericton Red Wings relocated to Bathurst, New Brunswick, and was renamed the Chaleur Lightning.